kundan0008000/kundan0008000/README.md

 ## 📂 Featured Projects

-### **1. Blog Application**
+### **1. Tip Calculator**
-A feature-rich blogging platform where users can create, manage, and explore blogs with a responsive and user-friendly UI.
+A feature-rich Tip calculator platform where users can create, manage, Bill amount,Tip Percentage Find the total amount and explore calculator with a responsive and user-friendly UI.
-- **Tech Stack**: Spring Boot, Thymeleaf, MySQL, Docker
+- **Tech Stack**: HTML,CSS, JAVASCRIPT

 ### **2. Drone Innovation Project**
 Developed a fully functional drone that demonstrated technical precision and problem-solving capabilities.